duckdb/duckdb-web/docs/extensions/working_with_extensions.md

      shutil.copyfileobj(f_in, f_out)
 ```

+### Installing Extensions

-After unzipping, the install and load commands can be used with the path to the `.duckdb_extension` file.
+After decompression, the `INSTALL` and `LOAD` commands can be used with the path to the `.duckdb_extension` file.
-For example, if the file was unzipped into the same directory as where DuckDB is being executed:
+For example, if the file was unzipped into the same directory as where DuckDB is being executed, you can install it as follows:

 ```sql
 INSTALL 'httpfs.duckdb_extension';